It’s official: Out Adventures is finally heading Down Under.

 For our first gay tour of Australia, we decided to focus on Melbourne, Tasmania and Sydney as well as their surrounding regions.
 Of course, we wanted to reserve accommodations as killer as the country’s arachnids.
 Check out the slick hotels we’ve settled on below.

-An ultra-hip hotel in ultra-hip Melbourne.
+A modern boutique hotel in ultra-hip Melbourne.

 A harbourfront hotel in Hobart